rainer-maechler/genai-agentos/README.md

 ✅ Make sure your MCP server supports `streamable-http` protocol and is remotely accessible.Also make sure that you're specifiying full URL of your server, like - `http://host.docker.internal:8000/mcp`

 ⚠️ Side note: `sse` protocol is officially deprecated by MCP protocol devs, `stdio` protocol is not supported yet, but stay tuned for future announcements!

+⚠️ If you encounter Docker issues, follow these steps:
+Clean Up Docker Assets:
+Stop and remove all containers.
+Remove all images.
+Remove all volumes (caution: this action deletes data).
+Prune all unused Docker objects, including containers, images, volumes, and networks.
+These steps typically resolve common issues by providing a clean and refreshed Docker environment.